PXZUpLUK/Reforestation/README.md

-## What did the ocean say to the shore?
-Nothing, it just waved.
+## Why are giraffes so slow to apologize?
+Because it takes them a long time to swallow their pride.